vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

 <summary>hint</summary>
 <br/>

-1. To start, you need to provide Azure Spring Cloud the permissions to read the certificate from Key Vault.
-To accomplish this, you first need to identify the URI to your Key Vault and the object ID of Spring Cloud service.
+1. To start, you need to provide Azure Spring Apps the permissions to read the certificate from Key Vault.
+To accomplish this, you first need to identify the URI to your Key Vault and the object ID of Spring Apps service.

    ```bash
    VAULTURI=$(az keyvault show -n $KEYVAULT_NAME -g $RESOURCE_GROUP --query properties.vaultUri -o tsv)
    ASCDM_OID=$(az ad sp show --id 03b39d0f-4213-4864-a245-b1476ec03169 --query objectId --output tsv)
    ```

-1. Once you have the Key Vault URI and the Spring Cloud object ID, you can grant the permissions to access Key Vault certificates to the Spring Cloud service:
+1. Once you have the Key Vault URI and the Spring Apps object ID, you can grant the permissions to access Key Vault certificates to the Spring Apps service:

    ```bash
    az keyvault set-policy -g $RESOURCE_GROUP -n $KEYVAULT_NAME  --object-id $ASCDM_OID --certificate-permissions get list --secret-permissions get list